 We will explore the various ingredients used in cosmetics and personal care products, including their function, benefits, and potential drawbacks.
 We will cover ingredients such as emollients, surfactants, preservatives, fragrances, and many more.

 Whether you are a beauty enthusiast, a skincare novice, or simply someone who wants to know more about the products they use, this is for you.
 By the end, you will have a comprehensive understanding of the various ingredients used in cosmetics and personal care products, allowing you to make informed decisions about the products you use on your body.
+See our guide to the best makeup products of the year.

 Emollients are a type of ingredient commonly found in skincare products.
 They work by creating a protective barrier on the skin’s surface, helping to lock in moisture and prevent water loss.
 This can help improve the skin’s texture, reduce dryness and flakiness, and even alleviate symptoms of certain skin conditions such as eczema.